-Repables is a very simple repository to download free STL files for 3D printing.
+Repables is a very simple repository to download some 650 free STL files for 3D printing.
 There aren’t any newfangled community features here, just a barebones website that allows users to upload the 3D printer files they want to share and distribute.
 The site contains a lot of small, simple designs, with a nice selection of everyday items and replacement parts for open source printers.

 This is the place to go if you’re a devout supporter of the open source 3D printing movement.
 Why?
 Because, none other than the inventor of the RepRap Project, Adrian Bowyer, sits on the board of directors.
 Libre3D is a dedicated resource for 3D printing help, 300 free STL files to download, and much more.